Graduate Dissertation Grant: April 1, 3:00 p.m. Deadline

 Graduate Student Travel and Research Grants: Deadlines are December 1, for travel January to May; May 1, for travel June to August; August 1, or travel September to December

 The Women’s and Gender Studies Program announces the availability of Graduate Student Travel and Research Assistance Grants.
-Graduate students who are conducting research and/or presenting conference papers relevant to Women’s and Gender Studies may apply to the Women’s and Gender Studies Travel and Research Assistance Program for small travel grants to supplement other sources of funding.
-These grants, usually around $250, are evaluated based on merit, prestige of the conference, feasibility of research, and need.
+Graduate students who are enrolled and making demonstrable progress in the WGST Graduate Certificate Program, or who have completed the WGST Graduate Certificate, and are conducting research and/or presenting conference papers relevant to Women’s and Gender Studies may apply.
+These grants are for a maximum of $250.
+Evaluations are based on merit, prestige of the conference, feasibility of research, and need.
 Papers that have already been presented outside TAMU are ineligible.
 Incomplete applications will be disqualified.
-Students enrolled and making demonstrable progress in the WGST Graduate Certificate Program will receive priority consideration.
 To apply, complete and submit Travel Assistance Application and/or Research Assistance Application.

 Summer Teaching Fellowship:

 The Women’s and Gender Studies Program occasionally offers opportunities for an ABD Ph.D. student or recent Ph.D. graduate at Texas A&M University to teach a section of the Introduction to Women’s and Gender Studies (WGST 200) during the summer.
 Students who are enrolled in or who have completed the WGST Graduate Certificate Program will receive priority.
 Information on applying will be available when those opportunities arise.